bobeff/programming-math-science/README.md

 * [Retro Rampage](https://github.com/nicklockwood/RetroRampage) - A tutorial series in which you will learn how to build a Wolfenstein-like game from scratch, in Swift by *Nick Lockwood*

-* [Red Blob Games](https://www.redblobgames.com) - Interactive visual explanations of math and algorithms, using motivating examples from computer games by *Amit Patel*

 * [Roguelike Tutorial - In Rust](https://bfnightly.bracketproductions.com) by *Herbert Wolverson*

 * [Reverse engineering the rendering of The Witcher 3](https://astralcode.blogspot.com/2018/11/reverse-engineering-rendering-of.html)